 This post may contain affiliate links.
 Please see my disclosure policy for details.

-Edinburgh is one of my all time favourite cities in the UK and, in my humble opinion, one of the most photogenic too.
+Edinburgh is one of my favourite cities in the UK and, in my humble opinion, one of the most photogenic in the world too.

 So, over the years, I’ve visited a lot of these Instagram Spots in Edinburgh way before there even was such a thing as an Instagram app.